ColeHanlon/LeetcodeSolutions/README.md

 # LeetcodeSolutions Cole Hanlon

-Storing solutions to daily LeetCode problems, targetting mediums and hards.
+Storing solutions to the daily LeetCode problem, targetting mediums and hards.